WORKING SMOKE & CO ALARMS SAVE LIVES!

-Tenants of rental properties are encouraged to contact their landlords immediately if they do not have the required number of smoke alarms.
-Once smoke alarms are installed, tenants cannot remove the batteries or tamper with the alarms in any way.
+Tenants of rental properties are encouraged to contact their landlords immediately if they do not have the required number of CO alarms.
+Once alarms are installed, tenants cannot remove the batteries or tamper with the alarms in any way.

 Please visit the Ontario Fire Marshal’s Website for further details.
 Protect yourself and your family.
 Most fatal home fires occur at night when people are asleep.
 The sooner a sleeping person wakes up and begins to escape, the greater his or her chances are of surviving the fire.
 Smoke alarms are the most effective low-cost early-warning device available to help ensure the safety of you and your family.
 A smoke alarm will detect smoke and sound the alarm giving you precious time to escape.